-Changes to Florida State Statute 401 for Public Health Emergencies
+• Changes to Florida State Statute 401 for Public Health Emergencies

 The FFCA is seeking changes to Florida State Statute 401 to allow paramedics to administer public health countermeasures during a public health emergency and to allow for a single agreement with the State Department of Health for immunizations and public health countermeasures.
+No other entity in the State is more uniquely prepared and positioned to step in quickly and professionally during times of a public health emergency or medical domestic security threat other than the fire service.

-Enhanced Sustainable Funding for State Urban Search and Rescue Teams and Light Technical Rescue Teams
+• Enhanced Sustainable Funding for State Urban Search and Rescue Teams and Light Technical Rescue Teams